-HM 150.
+- HM 150.
 Introduction to Hospitality Management.
 Overview of the lodging, foodservice, events, travel and attractions industry.
 Introduction to the management positions in the hospitality industry.
-(3)

-HM 205.
+(3) - HM 205.
 Basic Culinary Techniques.
 Basic principles in the culinary arts including food selection, recipe utilization, and food production in a lecture and laboratory setting.
-(3)

-HM 225.
+(3) - HM 225.
 Advanced Selection and Preparation of Foods.
 Advanced principles in the culinary arts including food selection, recipe utilization and modification, and food production.
 Two hours lecture and two hour lab.
-Prerequisites: HM 150; HM 205 or FN 205.
-(3)
+Prerequisites: HM 150 with a minimum grade of C; HM 205 with a minimum grade of C. (3) - HM 260.

-HM 260.
 Meeting and Event Management.
 Aspects of organizing and executing successful meetings and events including: planning, timing, budgeting, scheduling, staffing, coordinating lodging, food/beverage and legal/ethical issues.
-(3) HM 270.
+(3) - HM 270.
 Hotel and Resort Operations.
 Introduction and overview of guest services, operations of front and back offices, systems interaction, and guest experience in hotel and resort organizations.
-Prerequisites: HM 150 with a minimum grade of C. (3)
+Prerequisites: HM 150 with a minimum grade of C. (3) - HM 304.

-HM 304.
 Food, Beverage and Labor Cost Controls.
 Principles and procedures in food and beverage procurement and labor control systems.
-Prerequisite: HM 205 with a minimum grade of C. (3)
+Prerequisite: HM 205 with a minimum grade of C. (3) - HM 325.

-HM 325.
 Hospitality Law.
 Legal ramifications of operating a hospitality organization emphasizing loss prevention, regulatory agencies, the employer's responsibility to guests and employees.
-Prerequisite: HM 270 with a minimum grade of C. (3)

-HM 350.Advanced Culinary Practices.
+Prerequisite: HM 270 with a minimum grade of C. (3) - HM 350.
+Advanced Culinary Practices.
 Advanced principles of culinary arts and practice including culinary principles, standards of quality, preparation technique, methods and processes.
 Prerequisite: HM 304 with a minimum grade of C. (3)